tvh0021/aweSOM/joss/paper.md

 ### Rewriting `POPSOM` into `aweSOM`

 To combat the long training time and extremely large memory usage, we rewrite `POPSOM` with multiple optimizations/parallelizations.
 We use more modern `NumPy` functions whenever the lattice (which is a 3D array) is updated.
-This legacy implementation was originally written in R, then translated to Python, so there are numerous instances where the algorithm was inefficient.
+This legacy implementation converts the input vectors into `pandas` DataFrame [@pandas], where each column is a dimension of the vector.
+This approach uses considerably more memory than `NumPy` arrays, and modifying the weight values of nodes inside a DataFrame is also less efficient than inside an array.
 Furthermore, for the steps where parallelization could be leveraged (such as when the cluster labels are mapped to the lattice, then to the input data), we integrate `Numba` [@numba] to take advantage of its Just-In-Time (JIT) compiler and simple parallelization of loops.
-These optimizations translate to up to $20\times$ faster mapping of cluster labels to the input data, and up to $10\times$ faster training time.
 In the same example as above, `aweSOM` takes $\approx 200$ s and consumes $\approx 450$ MB of memory to complete the training and clustering.
 In addition to the $\sim 10 \times$ speedup, `aweSOM` is also $\sim 10^3 \times$ more memory-efficient.

 The left hand side of \autoref{fig:sce_scaling} shows a graph of the performance between `aweSOM` and `POPSOM` given a range of $N$ and $F$. `POPSOM` is slightly faster than `aweSOM` for $N \lesssim 10^4$, although both complete their training very quickly.
 At $N \gtrsim 5 \times 10^5$, `aweSOM` is consistently faster than `POPSOM` by roughly a factor of $10$.
 Most importantly, `POPSOM` fails to complete its clusters mapping for $N \gtrsim 10^6, F > 4$ because the memory buffer (1 TB) of the test node was exceeded.